Prokopp/the-free-hive-book/the-free-hive-book.md

 The definition of the delimiters follows the table's schema definition and has to have `ROW FORMAT DELIMITED` prepended.
 Misleadingly `LINES TERMINATED BY '\n'` is a valid statement.
 It describes the default splitting of rows by newline character.
 Unfortunately, this delimiter can not be set to anything else but newline.

 Most commonly the field delimiter is changed to comma (`FIELDS TERMINATED BY ','`) or tab (`FIELDS TERMINATED BY '\t'`).
-The default is 0x01 or ^A also known as Ctrl-A. The collections...
+The default is 0x01 or ^A also known as Ctrl-A. The default for collection items is 0x02 and 0x03 for map keys.

-[Here be dragons]
+It is important understand that Hive does **not** support escaped characters.
+For example, a sheet saved as a CSV file from Excel may be formated with double quotation to escape commas in fields:

+`"One, two, or three.", 1.01, 2012"`

+Defining a TEXTFILE input format with comma as a delimiter would not return the expected columns since Hive would parse the row as the following columns:

+`"One`, `two`, `or three."`, `1.01`, and `2012`

 ###Delimiters and Gotchas###